usergreen/MX-Respin-iso/Xfce/snapshot-20220723/README.txt

 2022-07-24 01:19 JST
+updated: 2022-07-26 10:09 JST

 Read this README.txt file first, before using this snapshot for x64 architecture.
 The ISO image can be used as Live USB/DVD or for HDD installation.

-This snapshot is a brand-new release, which is a successor of mate-core and mate-extras, and modified thoroughly from MX-21.1_minimal_x64 Wildflower 18 May 2022.
+This snapshot is a brand-new release, which is a successor of "xfce-m17n" and "xfce-Japanese", and modified thoroughly from MX-21.1_minimal_x64 Wildflower 18 May 2022.

 User: demo
 Demo password: demo